Hyraze/Hyraze/README.md

 - 💼 &nbsp; Working as a Full Stack Software Engineer at [Vistas Global WLL](https://vistasglobal.com)
 - 📝 &nbsp; I write articles on [Dev.to](https://dev.to/hanishrao)
 - 🌱 &nbsp; Learning more about Devops, Front-end and Back-end technologies
-- 📫 &nbsp; How to reach me: hanishrao321@gmail.com
 - 🥅 &nbsp; 2023 Goals: Learn web3 & flutter & building a boilerplate template for a full-stack development

 <h3> 🛠 Tech Stack </h3>